interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 TODO

-## ED25519 {#ed25519-condition-type}
+## ED25519-SHA256 {#ed25519-sha-256-condition-type}
-ED25519 is assigned the type ID 4.
-It relies on the SHA-512 digest algorithm and the ED25519 signature scheme as the condition fingerprint is not a digest.
+ED25519-SHA-256 is assigned the type ID 4.
+It relies on the SHA-256 and SHA-512 digest algorithms and the ED25519 signature scheme.

 The exact algorithm and encodings used for the public key and signature are defined in [I-D.irtf-cfrg-eddsa](#I-D.irtf-cfrg-eddsa) as Ed25519.
 SHA-512 is used as the hashing function for this signature scheme.

-### Condition Format {#ed25519-condition-type-condition}

-The fingerprint of an ED25519 condition is the 32 byte Ed25519 public key.
-Since the public key is already very small and constant size, we do not hash it.

-Ed25519FingerprintContents ::= OCTET STRING (SIZE(32))

-### MaxFulfillmentLength {#ed25519-condition-type-maxfulfillmentlength}
+### Cost {#ed25519-sha-256-condition-type-cost}

-The public key and signature are a fixed size therefore the max fulfillment length for an ED25519 crypto-condition is fixed at .
+The public key and signature are a fixed size therefore the cost for an ED25519 crypto-condition is fixed at 131072.

+    cost = 131072

-### Fulfillment {#ed25519-condition-type-fulfillment}
+### ASN.1 {#ed25519-sha-256-condition-asn1}

+    -- Condition Fingerprint
-    Ed25519Fulfillment ::= SEQUENCE {
+    Ed25519Subfulfillment ::= SEQUENCE {
       publicKey OCTET STRING (SIZE(32)),
       signature OCTET STRING (SIZE(64))
     }

+    -- Fulfillment
+    Ed25519Sha256FingerprintContents ::= SEQUENCE {
+      publicKey OCTET STRING (SIZE(32))
+    }

+### Condition Format {#ed25519-sha-256-condition-type-condition}

+The fingerprint of an ED25519-SHA-256 condition is the SHA-256 digest of the DER encoded Ed25519 public key.
+While the public key is already very small and constant size, we hash it for consistency with the other types.

+### Fulfillment {#ed25519-sha-256-condition-type-fulfillment}

 publicKey
 : is an octet string containing the Ed25519 public key.